naramore/steam-tables/README.md

 # steam-tables

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ... well ... work eventually.

-## Usage

-FIXME

-## License

-Copyright © 2015 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This will be updated with an actual README once this library at least pseudo-works.